Microsoft Teams vs. Slack vs. SharePoint: Users Weigh Inon 16 July 2019

 - Communicate practically anywhere through threaded discussions on the general message board, on specific files, on assigned tasks, or through instant messenger.

 You can get Glasscubes up and running in a matter of hours—no training required.
-So start your free trial today and give your organisation the collaboration boost it needs!
+So request a guided demo of Glasscubes today and give your organisation the collaboration boost it needs!

 Want to see how Microsoft Teams compares to Skype for Business?
 Check out the features users love—and learn which use cases work best for each platform—in this article.